skogsgren2/skogsgren2.github.io/_posts/2021-02-15-in-these-moments-of-writing.md

 But the next one --- where we are not lost, but found \
 I go on in worn-out shoes, through undulating waves \
 Rushing to eroding, salty shores \
-Life is after all but an additional story\
+Life is, afterall, just another story\

 ---